 Impact of Mild Traumatic Brain Injuries

 Mild TBIs such as a concussion are easily missed the first time around, as they often don’t appear physically on a scan like bruising or a cerebral laceration.
 That makes a mild TBI case difficult to prove in court if you don’t have a CT or MRI scan clearly showing a physical injury.
-Insurance companies are also more likely to push back on covering costs associated with a mild TBI, and they may even try to deny the claim outright.
+Insurance companies are also more likely to push back on covering costs associated with a mild TBI, and they may even try to avoid paying your claim outright.

 Before providing a statement, you need an attorney’s help to handle communication with the insurance adjuster.
 An experienced TBI lawyer can utilize medical records, eyewitness accounts, and other evidence to prove your injury was caused by the accident and had a financial impact on your life.
 It’s critically important to have a brain injury lawyer perform an investigation and provide evidence if you need to take the negligent party to court.

 Even mild brain injuries can have a big impact on your finances as you rack up expensive medical bills—especially if returning to work full time isn’t always possible.
 Symptoms after suffering a mild traumatic brain injury in an accident can include: